 Like the Sussexes, Grace and Green has rewritten the rule book, producing premium, organic and biodegradable period products that show us the way to a more sustainable future.
 Stocked by the royal family’s chemist, John Bell & Croyden, Grace and Green embraces the opportunity to shine a light on the period care industry and in particular, issues of waste and period poverty.
 The Duchess herself is a long-term supporter of The Myna Mahila Foundation in Mumbai, which breaks taboos around menstruation.

 “My background in international development has been key to understanding both the challenges and the changes that we can make in the developed world around sanitation and period products at large,” says Frances Lucraft, Founder of Grace & Green.
 “It is a subject that is all too often tucked away, but periods should not be a taboo subject.
 The Duchess of Sussex has highlighted the wasted potential of millions of girls all over the world, underlining the fact that periods and menstruation negatively impacts their lives.”

 “At Grace and Green, we are propelled by the need to address period poverty and to hand control and dignity back to women who are most disadvantaged.
-After all, meeting hygiene needs is a fundamental human right.”
+After all, meeting menstrual health needs is a fundamental human right.”